mrslvg/sgm-sim/README.md

-# SGM-SIM: a simulator for soft growing manipulators
+# SGM-SIM: a SIMulator for Soft Growing Manipulators

 This repository contains a simulation environment of a soft growing manipulator.
 The simulated environment is developed using [Coppelia Sim](http://coppeliarobotics.com "Coppelia Robotics Homepage").
 The simulator can be used as standalone (to develop your own application) or with a novint falcon haptic interface (shared control teleoperation code is provided).